Squared Love

 Squared Love (Miłość do kwadratu) is a 2021 Polish romantic comedy film directed by Filip Zylber, written by Wiktor Piątkowski and Marzanna Polit and starring Adrianna Chlebicka, Mateusz Banasiuk and Mirosław Baka.
 The film is set in Warsaw, Poland, and follows a popular journalist falling in love with a model leading a double life.
 It was released on 11 February 2021 by Netflix.

 Netflix announced in their Q1 2021 investor letter that 31 million households around the world had sampled the movie.

+Two sequels were released in 2023: Squared Love All Over Again and Squared Love Everlasting.